microsoft/VirtualClient/website/docs/workloads/blender/blender.md

 | render_time_no_sync	   | 34.238	            | second             |
 | device_peak_memory	   | 4830.43	        | mb                 |

+The best way to measure your device's performance is through the samples_per_minute metric.
+The more samples rendered per minute, the better the device performance.

+number_of_samples = time_for_samples * samples_per_minute

 ### Example Metadata
 More information about the metrics can be found in the metric's metadata
 ```json